-- The temporary benefit is available in the Year 2000 Plan only. - At age 62, the temporary benefit and any COLAs earned on that amount go away. - Survivors and beneficiaries are not eligible for the temporary benefit.
+- The temporary benefit is available in the Year 2000 Plan only. - At age 62, the temporary benefit and any COLAs earned on that amount go away. - Survivors, beneficiaries, and ex-spouses are not eligible for the temporary benefit.
 If you die while receiving the temporary benefit, any survivor benefits will be determined by your base benefit amount and the payment option elected at retirement.